Friday, November 17, 2023

 x̄ - > Using Natural Language Processing (NLP) for call transcript analysis or sentiment analysis

 Using Natural Language Processing (NLP) for call transcript analysis or sentiment analysis is a powerful way to understand customer emotions and sentiments during customer service calls.
-Here's a step-by-step guide on how you can implement NLP for this purpose:
+This guide provides a comprehensive step-by-step approach to implementing NLP for this purpose, including code examples in R.

 ### Step 1: Obtain Call Transcripts